darnellhernandez/COMP3040A2/README.md

 ## PREREQUISITES

 Prerequisite to using this are having a complete resume and a Git Account.
-If you do not have a Git account, in the **INSTRUCTION** below, there is a **SIGNING UP FOR A GIT ACCOUNT** section.
+If you do not have a Git account, in the **INSTRUCTIONS** below, there is a **SIGNING UP FOR A GIT ACCOUNT** section.

 ## INSTRUCTIONS